SolidOS/solidos/documentation/guidelines/testing_guidelines.md

 ## Testing guidelines

-- When you fix a bug start by creating a test for it to reproduce and then fix it.
+- When you fix a bug, start by creating a test to reproduce it, and then fix it.
-- Tests should be in a dedicated folder called 'test' in the whole SolidOS stack.
+- Tests throughout the SolidOS stack should be in dedicated folders called 'test'.

 ## Testing strategy